SEYCHELLES, MAURITIUS, RÉUNION & COMOROS BIRDING TOUR: DETAILED ITINERARY

 Afterwards we will take a flight to the island of Anjouan in the Republic of the Comoros for a two nights stay.

 Seychelles, Mauritius, Réunion & Comoros: Day 14 Anjouan, also known as Ndzuwani or Nzwani, is the easternmost of the three islands which make up the Republic of the Comoros and is home to three single-island endemics.
 Two of these, Anjouan Sunbird and Anjouan Brush Warbler are easy to find and even occur in the town.
 Sadly, the natural vegetation on Anjouan had been devastated, and it is difficult to find any decent forest.
 Much more time will be spent tracking down the endearing Anjouan Scops Owl, which may well prove a little challenging as it seems to require reasonable habitat!

 Other species we will be looking for include the scaly Anjouan form of the endemic Comoros Thrush (another likely split), as well as the Comoros form of the Greater Vasa Parrot, a Comoros endemic form of the Cuckoo-roller that is found only on Grand Comoro and the Anjouan forms of Cuckoo-Roller, Malagasy Paradise Flycatcher, Malagasy White-eye and Comoros Fody.
 We will also hope to see the scarcer endemic island taxa, including the Anjouan forms of Crested Drongo and the rare Frances’s Sparrowhawk.

 Seychelles, Mauritius, Réunion & Comoros: Day 16 Mohéli, also known as Mwali, is home to four single island endemics, as well as three others that are shared with Grande Comore.
 During our visit we will explore the remnant montane forest of the central spine of the island where we should find the uncommon endemic Mohéli (or Benson’s) Brush Warbler, the endemic Mohéli Bulbul (a recent split) and the endemic Comoros Blue Vanga (a recently proposed split from Blue Vanga and the sole representative of this family outside of Madagascar).
-With just a little luck we will come across the rarely observed Comoros Green Pigeon (split from Madagascan), which is endemic to the Comoro Islands in general.
+With just a little luck we will come across the rarely observed Comoros Green Pigeon, which is endemic to the Comoro Islands in general.
 After dark, we will try for the recently described endemic Mohéli Scops Owl, which we have an excellent chance of seeing as well as hearing its weird screaming calls.